Thank you for your interest in Inlandia!

 - Cover letter which includes a brief personal bio telling us your connection to the region;

-- One-page or less description of your project;
+- One-page or less description of your project as well overall page count;

 - Description of your target audience and why your book will appeal to them;